-- Who keeps the dog?
+Who keeps the dog?

-- What are our kids entitled to?
+What are our kids entitled to?

-- What do we do with the property we bought during the time we were together?
+What do we do with the property we bought during the time we were together?

 This includes who:

-- retains ownership of property purchased together
+retains ownership of property purchased together

-- retains ownership of property acquired before the relationship started
+retains ownership of property acquired before the relationship started

-- pays for household expenses; and
+pays for household expenses; and

 how inheritance would be divided if families are being combined

-In British Columbia, as long as the terms are deemed fair and don’t infringe on anyone’s individual freedoms (like, for example, specifies who a person can or can’t talk to), these cohabitation agreements can be pretty wide-ranging.
+In British Columbia, as long as the terms are deemed fair and don’t infringe on anyone’s individual freedoms (like, for example, specifying who a person can or can’t talk to), these cohabitation agreements can be pretty wide-ranging.

-It also gives you a chance to come to an agreement of how things will get divided while you are still in the relationship (and in good terms with your partner).
+If you are getting married or plan to, your cohab agreement can be worded in a way to ensure that it will still remain in force once you are married.
+It also gives you a chance to come to an agreement on how things will get divided while you are still in the relationship (and on good terms with your partner).